Verifier Threshold: An Efficient Test-Time Scaling Approach for Image Generation: Comprehensive Results

 \section{Comprehensive Results}

-In this section, we flush out the plots in Fig.~\ref{fig: intro} \& Fig.~\ref{fig: results image reward} in the form of Tab.~\ref{tab: full results}.
-We also show the images generated for various example prompts, especially in cases where our approach succeeds when other baselines fail, and also some cases where all approaches fail.
-In all the example images, Fig. (a) corresponds to the image generated without test-time scaling, Fig. (b) corresponds to the one generated using FlowRBF~\cite{kim2025inference} and Fig. (c) is the one generated by our Verifier-Threshold algorithm.
+In this section, we expand the plots in Fig.~\ref{fig: intro} and Fig.~\ref{fig: results image reward} into Tab.~\ref{tab: full results}.
+We also show images for various example prompts, including cases where our approach succeeds while other baselines fail, as well as cases where all approaches fail.
+In all example triplets, Fig.~(a) corresponds to generation without test-time scaling, Fig.~(b) corresponds to FlowRBF, and Fig.~(c) corresponds to our \textit{Verifier-Threshold} algorithm.